 OK, let’s get on with the details about this week’s recipe!

-These fries really couldn't be easier to make.
+These fries really couldn’t be easier to make.
 I started by slicing up a ripe avocado.
-As I mentioned earlier, until this recipe came along, I had never purchased or cooked with avocado, so believe it or not, I had no idea how to tell a ripe one from a rotten one, and I didn't even know how to properly cut it open.
-My fellow blogger buddies immediately jumped into action, giving me tips and tricks of the trade, including a link to this great video to help me become a master of all things avocado:
+As I mentioned earlier, until this recipe came along, I had never purchased or cooked with avocado, so believe it or not, I had no idea how to tell a ripe one from a rotten one, and I didn’t even know how to properly cut it open.
+My fellow blogger buddies immediately jumped into action, giving me tips and tricks of the trade.

 I cut my slices about 1/4 inch thick, which worked fine, but I think that the next time I make this recipe, I’ll make my slices a little bit thicker…maybe 1/2 inch, just so they stand up a little prettier after being fried.